Daaanieell/UI-Research-WS-2/README.md

 **Method 1: Using the UI Builder**
 1. It's time to create an Editor Window!
 Right-click on your 'Assets' folder, click on 'Create', click on 'UI Toolkit' and finally on 'Editor Window'.
 2. Open the UI Builder once more by double-clicking on your UXML-document.

 ![[506619646-86926ca6-65b3-41d3-9ec5-b3be8e7cd2ff.png]]

-3. Using the UI Builder window, navigate to the 'Library' section and search for a label.
+4. Using the UI Builder window, navigate to the 'Library' section and search for a label.
-4. Drag the Label to the canvas and give it a name, e.g. 'Weapon Selector'.
+5. Drag the Label to the canvas and give it a name, e.g. 'WeaponSelector'.

 You can change the properties of this label using the **'Inspector'** window in the UI Builder on the right side of your screen.

 **Method 2: Editing through the use of the UXML file**
 1. Open the .UXML file with your preferred editor.
-(You can do so by clicking on the arrow of the UXML file, a stylesheet file will pop out and once double-clicked, it will open the actual UXML)
+(You can do so by clicking on the arrow of the UXML file, a stylesheet file will pop out and once double-clicked, it will open the actual UXML-file)
 2. Add the following: `<ui:Label class="my-title" text="Weapon Selector" />`
 3. Open the .USS file with your preferred editor.
 	- Add your own styling within the .USS file, e.g.: `.my-title { font-size: 15px; color: blue; }`

 Your end result should look something like this: